Coming up next, our final news roundup and information overload hour.

 I've been through a number of states.

-Southern Cal, I I can't really tell you about, but um what has happened with uh the government in California, it has become corrupt from the root to the leaf.
+But what has happened with the government in California, it has become corrupt from the root to the leaf.

-I mean, it's my number one, my heart goes out to everybody who's been affected by by these fires.
+I mean, it's my, number one, my heart goes out to everybody who's been affected by these fires.

 I really feel for you.

-Um we have similar problems up in North Northern California, just not with uh uh going into that dense a population.
+We have similar problems up in Northern California, just not with going into that dense a population.

-Um you would think it's mind blowing, but it's at this point it's par for the course.
+Having a reservoir in Southern California go empty, you would think it's mind-blowing, but it's at this point it's par for the course.

-Um I I would like uh President Trump to maybe not mention so much about the little fish up in the the Delta, the the little amount of water that's keeping the bay the bay from invading the Sacramento River is really just a drop in the bucket in the whole picture.
+The little amount of water that's keeping the bay from invading the Sacramento River is really just a drop in the bucket in the whole picture.

-You know, I'd like to see him really just put the thumb screws to that greasy gray haired ferret that's running the country on um his policies because um everything's so corrupt, overpaid, the taxpayers paying for for all these people's salaries, and it's you know, friend of friend, a friend.
+You know, I'd like to see him really just put the thumb screws to that greasy gray haired ferret that's running the country on his policies because everything's so corrupt, overpaid, the taxpayer's paying for all these people's salaries.

 We just got to get to a solution.